Selective with the Facts : the CV Story

 By choosing not to disclose what is a verifiable fact, the police themselves were indulging in a kind of deception.
 Why?
 The question prompts some serious consideration.

-The CV story gives a deeply disturbing insight into the workings of Sussex police and the integrity of their methods.
+The CV story gives a deeply disturbing insight into the workings of Sussex police and the integrity of their methods during the late 1990s.